 Let Your Inner Child Whisper In Your Ear

-At some point in our lives, we are told grow up.
+At some point in your life, you were told to grow up.
 Stop acting like a child.
 Hide your feelings.
 Be an adult.
 Be more serious, and so on.
-We lose a vital part of who we are when we listen to that.
-We bury it so deep that we forget it is even there.
-We begin sleep walking through our life.
+You lose a vital part of who you are when you listen to that.
+You bury it so deep that you forget it is even there.
+You begin to sleep walk through your entire life.

-For some of us, the day comes when we can no longer remain asleep to who we really are.
-We don’t change so much as wake up and unlock the cage of that inner child.
-We “release the Kraken”, the Inner Queen of our life.
-We stop the drama.
-We stop being so sad, or angry.
-We stop trying to be all things for all people.
-We just let all of that stuff go.
-We are no longer afraid of who we are.
-We realize that we’ve always been more than enough.
-We finally get that caring for ourselves is an act of love, and the only way we can survive.
+You “release the Kraken”, the Inner Queen of your life.
+You stop the drama.
+You stop being so sad, or angry.
+You stop trying to be all things for all people.
+You just let all of that stuff go.
+You are no longer afraid of who you are.
+You realize that you have always been more than enough.
+You finally get that caring for yourself is an act of love, and the only way you can survive.

 This inner child has so much imagination.
 They have such enthusiasm for life.
 They don’t see what is, they see what might be.
 The possibilities of endless wonder.
 It is having fun today, instead of planning for it on your yearly vacation.
 Picture in your mind a steep hill.
 You are at the top the hill looking down.
 You are on your bike and you are about to start down the hill, to break a world speed record.
 You can see everyone you know at the bottom of the hill cheering you on.
 Your best friends, your brothers and sisters, even your mom and dad.
 Imagine the story you will be telling ten years from now.
 Is the story about the wild ride down the hill, or how you road down the hill with the brakes on all the way to play it safe?
 Celebrate your inner child and fly down that hill!

 “The most potent muse of all is your own inner child” – Stephen Nachmanovitch